MaciejMarchel/AircraftApp/README.md

 store info on them for their customer base.

 ## Features
+- Functioning Menu (can add, list all, update and delete)
 - Simple easy to use Menu
 - Logging Capability
 - JUnit Testing
+- Persistence

 ## Planned Features
-- Functioning Menu (can add, list, update etc)
+- Addtional menu features
 - Search capabilities
 - Validation
 - Sub Menu's
-- Persistence